A unified approach to structural limits, and limits of graphs with bounded tree-depth: Combining Fragments

 \subsection{Component-Local Formulas}

-It is sometimes possible to reduce ${\rm FO}_{\rm local}$ to a smaller fragment.
+It is sometimes possible to reduce ${\rm FO}^{\rm local}$ to a smaller fragment.
 This is in particular the case when connected components of the considered structures can be identified by some first-order formula.
 Precisely:

 \begin{definition} Let $\sig$ be a signature and let $T$ be a theory of $\sig$-structures.
-A binary relation $\varpi\in\sig$ is a {\em component relation} in $T$ if $T$ entails that $\varpi$ is an equivalence relation such that for every $k$-ary relation $R\in\sig$ with $k\geq 2$ it holds
+A binary relation $\varpi\in\sig$ is a {\em component relation} in $T$ if $T$ entails that $\varpi$ is an equivalence relation such that for every $k$-ary relation $R\in\sig$ with $k\geq 2$ the following property holds:

 A local formula $\phi$ with $p$ free variables is {\em $\varpi$-local} if $\phi$ is equivalent (modulo $T$) to $\phi\wedge\bigwedge_{x_i,x_j\in{\rm Fv}(\phi)}\varpi(x_i,x_j)$. \end{definition}